mmckelvy/apply-migrations/README.md

 **The only thing that matters is the first number that appears in the filename.**  That will be used to sort the migration files in ascending order.
 Using a separator such as `_` is optional, but encouraged for your own readability.

-Include the following migration table somewhere in your first migration file:
+Include the following migration table at the top of your first migration file:

 ```
 create table migration (